-Gender-specific Services
+Gender-Responsive Services

-An understanding of relational theory is important for those who work in the criminal justice system for several reasons.
+For several reasons, an understanding of relational theory is important for those who work in the criminal justice system.
 First, most current programs have been designed by men for men.
-In order to develop effective services for women, we need to create programs for women based on the reality of their lives and on what we know about women's growth and development.
-In a 1997 report on gender-specific service for adolescent girls to the governor from the Office of Criminal Justice Services for the State of Ohio, Belknap et al, (1997) wrote,
+In order to develop effective services for women and girls, we need to create programs for them based on the reality of their lives and on what we know about female growth and development.
+Being gender-responsive means creating an environment through site selection, staff selection, program development, content and material that reflects an understanding of the realities of women's and girls' lives and addresses their strengths and challenges (Covington & Bloom, 2003).
+In a 1997 report on gender-responsive services for adolescent girls to the governor from the Office of Criminal Justice Services for the State of Ohio, Belknap et al. (1997) wrote,

 When examining gender-specific programming, it is important to recognize equality does not mean "sameness."
 Equality is not about providing the same programs, treatment and opportunities for girls and boys. . . .
 Equality is about providing opportunities that mean the same to each gender.
 This new definition legitimizes the differences between boys and girls.
 Programs for boys are more successful when they focus on rules and offer ways to advance within a structured environment, while programs for girls are more successful when they focus on relationships with other people and offer ways to master their lives while keeping these relationships intact (p.
-23, emphasis added.)
+23, emphasis added).

-That report went on to list the following criteria for gender-specific programming and service delivery systems (Belknap et al. 1997, p.
+That report went on to list the following criteria for gender-specific programming and service delivery systems (p.
 23):